 Continuous digital ethnography and use driven design

-Continuous digital ethnography develops ways to use continuous, realtime data from products to understand the ways in which they are used.
+Entangled ethnography develops ways to use continuous, realtime data to develop understanding of use and behaviour.
 In order to make sure inferences are valid, it includes contextual enquiry techniques to ground truth data against lived experience.
 We are also creating tools for exploring and annotating the data, in collaboration with machine learning, and supporting designers in asking questions of existing and yet to be collected data.

 This is primarily through the Chatty Factories.
 Overall, the project aims to develop a vision for next generation manufacturing based on use driven design: creating realtime links from products in the wild back through designers directly into the factory, so that products can be rapidly redesigned based on the way they are really used.